satellite-image-deep-learning/techniques/README.md

 * [satellite-segmentation-pytorch](https://github.com/obravo7/satellite-segmentation-pytorch) -> explores a wide variety of image augmentations to increase training dataset size
 * [Why SMOTE is not necessarily the answer to your imbalanced dataset](https://sarem-seitz.com/blog/why-smote-is-not-necessarily-the-answer-to-your-imbalanced-dataset/)
 * [Quantifying uncertainty in deep learning systems](https://docs.aws.amazon.com/prescriptive-guidance/latest/ml-quantifying-uncertainty/welcome.html)
+* [How to create a custom Dataset / Loader in PyTorch, from Scratch, for multi-band Satellite Images Dataset from Kaggle](https://medium.com/analytics-vidhya/how-to-create-a-custom-dataset-loader-in-pytorch-from-scratch-for-multi-band-satellite-images-c5924e908edf) -> uses the 38-Cloud dataset

 # Metrics
 A number of metrics are common to all model types (but can have slightly different meanings in contexts such as object detection), whilst other metrics are very specific to particular classes of model.
 The correct choice of metric is particularly critical for imbalanced dataset problems, e.g. object detection